 There are two types of variable mortgage.
 One has fixed mortgage payment amounts, even if the Bank of Canada rate changes; the other resets both the interest rate and the mortgage payment amount when the prime rate changes.

-If you have a fixed payment variable mortgage and the prime rate goes up, you pay the same amount each month, but you won’t pay off as much of the principal (the outstanding amount you owe).
-This will increase the amortization period of your mortgage (which means it will take longer to pay it off).
-Conversely, if rates drop, your amortization period will shorten.
+If you have a fixed payment variable mortgage and the prime rate goes up, you pay the same amount each month.
+However, the amount of that payment that goes towards interest increases, and the amount that goes towards the principal decreases.
+This will lengthen the amortization period of your mortgage (which means it will take longer to pay it off).
+Conversely, if rates drop, and more of your payment goes towards the principal, your amortization period will shorten.

 If you have a variable mortgage that resets the payment, and the prime rate goes up, you’ll have to make larger monthly payments, but your amortization period will stay the same.